 Be bold.
 Be different.
 Go independent.

-Hope College men’s hockey team won it’s first ever National Championship on March 19th.
-Making the Flying Dutchman the ACHA D3 Champs!
-Congrats team!
+Congratulations to the Hope College men’s hockey team!
+The Flying Dutchmen claimed their first ever National Championship on March 19th, making the team the American Collegiate Hockey Association D3 Champs!

 Make a splash.
-Follow our own path.
+Follow your own path.
 Find your future.

 Michigan Colleges Alliance (MCA) and its team of four engineering students finished second out of seven teams in the most recent Stryker Engineering Challenge.
 MCA competed against six teams from University of Notre Dame, Michigan Tech University, Western Michigan University, Miami University of Ohio, and Purdue University.
 Michigan Colleges Alliances beat out everyone, except for Michigan Tech University, who took first place in the competition.